The Science of Nutrition

 Vitamin A can be a hot topic in pregnancy.
 While some argue that many mamas aren’t getting enough or the right kind, others point to research that too much can be harmful.
 Like many debates, there is validity to both sides.

 So what’s the optimal balance?
 What type and how much should you have?
-And why do you and baby need it in the first place?
+And why do you and your baby need it in the first place?

 We at Needed thoroughly researched all of these big questions when establishing how much Vitamin A to include in our prenatal, and we continue to follow emerging research to be sure we’re incorporating new science into our formulas whenever appropriate.
 This blog is intended to share with you what we know, and why we do what we do.